 Every year, Aegon find out how ready people are for retirement.
 Recently, we discovered that one in seven people aged 55-65 are approaching retirement without a private or workplace pension*.

-This means 1.2** million people are approaching retirement age with nothing to supplement their state pension.
 That's worrying, but if it sounds like you, don't panic - it's never too late to start saving for your retirement.

 How much do I need to retire?